 "We identified portions of internal infrastructure that are experiencing connectivity issues," Microsoft explained in a 1:02 PM update, adding they were working to "reroute affected traffic."
 Translation: We broke something fundamental and we're frantically trying to fix it.

 The ripple effects revealed just how dependent modern business has become on Microsoft's cloud.
-Community Fibre, a UK internet provider, had to explain to customers why their service was affected by an American cloud company's mistake. shoppers couldn't access the grocery chain's apps.
+Community Fibre, a UK internet provider, had to explain to customers why their service was affected by an American cloud company's mistake.
+Kroger shoppers couldn't access the grocery chain's apps.
 Capital One customers found themselves locked out of banking services.